jeremylt/LFAToolkit.jl/docs/src/background.md

 A_e = B^T J^T D J B
 ```

-where ``B`` represents computing the derivaties of the basis funtions at the quadrature points, ``J`` represents the change of variables from the grid ``G_h`` to the reference space for the element, and ``D`` represents a pointwise application of the bilinear form with quadrature weights.
+where ``B`` represents computing the derivatives of the basis functions at the quadrature points, ``J`` represents the change of variables from the grid ``G_h`` to the reference space for the element, and ``D`` represents a pointwise application of the bilinear form with quadrature weights.
 With a nodal basis, the nodes on the boundary of the element are equivalent, and we can thus compute the symbol matrix as

 ```math